Thomas Seckford: Ipswich and Woodbridge

 Seckford also built the nearby Woodbridge Shire Hall, or Sessions-Hall, when the quarter-sessions were removed from Melton, as a two-storey structure with open market below (the arches of which have since been infilled), and a room above which he gave to the County in perpetuity.
 Seckford's arms are displayed in stonework over the first floor west entrance.
 He became Treasurer of Gray's Inn in 1565.

 Marriage

-In 1567 Seckford married Elizabeth, daughter of Thomas Harlowe, at St Mary Woolnoth in the City of London.
+On 5 February 1566/67 Seckford married Elizabeth, daughter of Thomas Harlowe, at St Mary Woolnoth in the City of London.
 Elizabeth had moved in the higher circles of London civic society, and was already twice widowed.
 Her first husband, William Billingsley (died 1553), was a prominent citizen and Haberdasher and Assay-master of the Tower of London and Southwark mints, by whom she was the mother of Henry Billingsley, a future Lord Mayor of London.
 Her second husband was Sir Martin Bowes (died 1566), one of the great Lords Mayors in the last years of Henry VIII, destroyer of the monuments in the London Greyfriars, and a notable survivor during the reign of Queen Mary.
-Seckford remembered in his will his "loving friend and late son-in-law, William Bowes" - "late", i.e. former, (stepson) because William's mother had died in the previous year, 1586.
+Seckford remembered in his will his "loving friend and late son-in-law, William Bowes" – "late", i.e. former, (stepson) because William's mother had died in the previous year, 1586.